SaiPrahladh/Personal-Portfolio/content/project/FaceClassification/index.md

 Face Verification is a problem whereby we are required to confirm if a pair of images depict the same peron's facial features.
 This task is widely used in modern day applications like the popular 'Face-unlock' feature in smartphones, document id verification etc. This task can essentially split into two steps, face classification followed by face verification.
 Convolutional Neural Networks are the most popular choice while dealing with such tasks, and usually, these CNNs compute a distance metric between the given pair of images to identify the similarity between the two images.

+This task is performed on the 'Labeled Faces in the Wild' dataset which is available here: http://vis-www.cs.umass.edu/lfw/#download

 **HOW IS THE VERIFICATION PERFORMED?**

 As explained above, the entire verification task can be split into two problems.